ostanton/TailsEngine/README.md

 - GameSettings.ini
     - settings file for game-specific settings, like audio volume, maybe resolution/window size?, fullscreen, etc.
 - Whenever modules are fully supported (could be never lol!) move to that C++ version and move to them.
 Much faster compilations!
+- Specialised SubsystemManager class so it's easy for any class to have subsystems (problems I have so far is Tickable class and virtual inheritance stuff!)

 ## How to compile
 ```